-It is theorized that the very earliest cave paintings, etched into stone walls by ancient shamans using rough charcoal and iron-rich ochre, were meant to symbolise visions or dreams.
+It is theorized that the very earliest cave paintings, etched into stone walls by ancient shamans using rough charcoal and iron-rich ochre, were meant to symbolize visions or dreams.
 The link between the human psyche and art is profoundly complex and little-understood, but modern technology is beginning to cast a faint ray of light on what happens when we experience art.

 A Long-Lost Loved One, or Pretty Landscape?

 A few years ago, the Chair of Neuroaesthetics at University College London, Professor Semir Zeki, conducted an experiment wherein subjects were hooked up to sophisticated Magnetic Resonance Imaging (MRI) equipment, designed to observe and measure blood flow throughout the brain.

 The test subjects were shown 30 different paintings, each by one of history’s most celebrated artists; naturally, the subjects themselves had little or zero knowledge about the art world.
 Each painting was displayed for 10 seconds, and the MRI machine monitored the change in blood flow inside the medial orbit of frontal cortex, the part of the brain associated with pleasure and desire.